wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/index.rst

 The Wazuh agent runs on the hosts that you want to monitor.
 It is multi-platform and provides the following capabilities:

-- log and data collection,
+- Log and data collection
-- file integrity monitoring,
+- File integrity monitoring
-- rootkit and malware detection, and
+- Rootkit and malware detection
-- security policy monitoring.
+- Security policy monitoring.
+- Configuration assestments
+- Software inventory

 In addition, it communicates with the Wazuh manager, sending data in near real-time through an encrypted and authenticated channel.